MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-post-the-year-end-closing-entry.md

     ms.author: edupont

 ---
-# How to: Post the Year-End Closing Entry
+# How to: Post the Year-End Closing Entry (France)
 After you use the **Close Income Statement** batch job to generate the year-end closing entry or entries, you must open the journal you specified in the batch job, and then review and post the entries.

 ## To post the year-end closing entry